Series 1 — Episode 9

 by Peter Ling and Sheilah Ward

-Production completed: 4 March 1961.
-First transmission: 4 March 1961
+Production completed: March 4 1961.
+First transmission: March 4 1961.

-This episode summary is written from the original scripts as this episode is now lost.
+The following episode summary is written from the original scripts as this episode is now lost.
 There may have been changes made during filming.

 A bitter, cold, wet night at a secluded timber yard; the night watchman returns to his hut and pours himself a welcome cup of coffee.
 Hearing a noise he stiffens then goes to investigate.
 Joe, a thug in a raincoat, slips behind the door when he’s gone and coshes him upon his return.
 Another thug enters and scatters wood shavings around the watchman’s body then Joe pours kerosene on them and sets them on fire.
 A short time later, fire engines rush to extinguish the blaze...

 Maurice Roffey (Edward Dentith) receives a visit from John Steed (Patrick Macnee) who is posing as an insurance assessor.
 Roffey runs the company that owns the timber yard and Steed has heard that the company was on shaky financial ground before it trebled its fire insurance right before the blaze.
 Roffey is annoyed but provides the details Steed asks for.
 He is somewhat taken aback when Steed casually mentions Mrs Pritchard, the watchman’s widow, and blusters that maybe the man caused the fire by dropping a cigarette.